OWASP/CheatSheetSeries/cheatsheets/Docker_Security_Cheat_Sheet.md

 As a Kubernetes cluster administrator, you can configure it using [Pod Security Policies](https://kubernetes.io/docs/concepts/policy/pod-security-policy/).

-### RULE \#4 - Add –no-new-privileges flag
+### RULE \#4 - Prevent in container privilege escalation

-Always run your docker images with `--security-opt=no-new-privileges` in order to prevent escalate privileges using `setuid` or `setgid` binaries.
+Always run your docker images with `--security-opt=no-new-privileges` in order to prevent privilege escalation.
+This will prevent the container from gaining new privileges via `setuid` or `setgid` binaries.

-In kubernetes, this can be configured in [Security Context](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) using `allowPrivilegeEscalation` field e.g.:
+In Kubernetes, this can be configured in [Security Context](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) using `allowPrivilegeEscalation` field e.g.:

 ```yaml
 kind: ...